pinot-contrib/pinot-docs/basics/getting-started/frequent-questions/general.md

 ## How to change TimeZone when running Pinot?

-Local timezone is the default of Pinot.
-To change the timezone, you need to set the `pinot.timezone` value in the `.conf` config file.
-It will be set once for all Pinot's components (Controller, Broker, Server, Minion)
+Pinot uses the local timezone by default.
+To change the timezone, set the `pinot.timezone` value in the `.conf` config file.
+It is set once for all Pinot components (Controller, Broker, Server, Minion).
-Below is a sample config
+See the following sample configuration:
 ```
 pinot.timezone=UTC
 ```